What To Do When You're Feeling Stressed & Anxious

 When trying to improve your stress response and lower your cortisol levels, it's imperative to recognize what's making you stressed in the first place and try to get that under control.
 That being said, tests can also be a helpful way to evaluate the severity and cause of a cortisol imbalance.

 Cortisol testing is ideally done through methods that measure it unbound, such as in the saliva or dried urine.
 Both can be done at different times throughout the day, providing a more accurate picture of someone's stress response and how it relates to an optimal cortisol curve of highest in the morning and lowest in the evening.
 Serum (blood) testing, on the other hand, measures both bound and unbound but may be complicated with the stress of needles, perhaps leading to false elevation.

 A healthy diet brimming with vegetables, fruits, healthy fats like avocado, fiber like ground chia seeds, and protein (vegetarian or non-vegetarian) will provide a wide range of vitamins and minerals needed to address processes involved in elevated cortisol.
-Epsom salt baths are rich in magnesium, and some brands even contain lavender, a known herb to invoke a sense of calm and relaxation6.
+Epsom salt baths are rich in magnesium, and some salts contain lavender, a known herb to invoke a sense of calm and relaxation6.
 Consider adding in mindfulness techniques such as asking yourself in times of stress, "Am I in imminent danger?" as well as lifestyle techniques like more movement and stretching-type exercises like yoga or tai chi versus bootcamp-like activity.
 It might also be wise to decrease caffeine intake if you're trying to lower cortisol.